When Will I See You Again (Thomas Anders album)

-When Will I See You Again is the title of the fourth studio album by singer-songwriter & producer Thomas Anders.
+When Will I See You Again is the fourth studio album by singer-songwriter and producer Thomas Anders.
 It was released in 1993, and was produced by Ralf Stemmann and Christian De Walden (Amanda Lear).
-It features a remake of The Three Degrees' classics When Will I See You Again.

-I'll Love You Forever, The Love in Me and When Will I See You Again (duet with The Three Degrees) were released as singles.
+It features a remake of The Three Degrees' classics "When Will I See You Again".
+"I'll Love You Forever", "The Love in Me", and "When Will I See You Again" (duet with The Three Degrees) were released as singles.

-Marathon Of Life was written by Ralf Stemmann for the Swedish movie "Stockholm Marathon", where Anders played a small part.
+"Marathon of Life" was written by Ralf Stemmann for the Swedish film "Stockholm Marathon", where Anders played a small part.

-I'll Love You Forever was covered by Norwegian singer Wencke Myhre in 1994 and by Filipino trio "Vanna Vanna" in 1995.